tronganhnguyenthanh/EcommerceAssignment/README.md

 Step 2: When you filter, you click on the spacebar keyboard, it will show you the one that you only want to see, but however, sometimes you filter for the list, there will be a different between using the trim and without using it

-Step 3: If you see a text show 2 results, it means that two of them are found.
-If the list is shown by 0 results, no item found.
+Step 3: If you see a text show a specific results, it means that the keyword are found.
+If the list is shown by an 404 image, it means that no item found.

+For instance, if you search for the phone, it will display 4 items in a list, otherwise, it will show an 404 image.